Back to All Events

 Description

 Stonework is not for everyone.
 However, for those with patience, attention to detail, a hard work ethic, and a general love for puzzles, stonework can be one of the most rewarding forms of trail work because of its longevity and aesthetic.
-This two day workshop will explore the ideal rock size and shapes for structures, safe transportation methods, and construction techniques for stone structures.
+This two day workshop will explore the ideal rock size and shapes for structures and construction techniques for stone structures.
+Additionally through a combination of classroom and hands-on field time, attendees will learn safe transportation methods and the fundamentals of safe rigging practices.

 Learning Objectives